Graphite Publishing

 Are there any costs incurred by the composer?

 No. This is a cultivated collection of composers, not a place where composers pay to have their music sold.
-One of Graphite’s main goals is to promote composers, and we do not believe that a composer should have to pay upfront fees to have his or her work published.
+One of Graphite’s main goals is to promote composers, and we do not believe that a composer should have to pay upfront fees to have their work published.

 I’ve heard that Graphite pays a generous royalty.
 Is this true?